SoftwareAG/cumulocity-alarmapp/README.md

 #### Build

+`Build` github worlflow creates an unsigned ipa as well as an Xcode Archive.
+The ipa file may be uploaded to the App Store or deployed to devices using a Mobile-Device-Management (MDM) solution.

+The latest release can be found [here](https://github.com/SoftwareAG/cumulocity-alarmapp/releases/latest).

-`Build` github worlflow creates an unsigned ipa. **This build can be distributed, but must be signed before deployed to devices.**
+> **This build can be distributed, but must be signed before deployed to devices.**

+#### Code Sign

+In your Apple developer account, enable the Push Notification service for the App ID assigned to your project.
+For more information about configuring your developer account, go to your Apple Developer Account page.

+##### Using Fastlane

 To sign the ipa, it is recommended to use [Fastlane](https://fastlane.tools).
 See documentation for [Fastlane resign](https://docs.fastlane.tools/actions/resign/) for more infos and config options, for example to change version number, display name, etc. when resigning.